Terms of Service and Rules

 We try to maintain a friendly and relaxed atmosphere which is suitable for a wide audience.
 To this end, we ask that all members read and adhere to the following rules.

-- Must not post libellous, insulting, antagonistic, racist, aggressive or otherwise abusive remarks about any individual or company either within forum posts or the PC (Private Conversation) system.
+- Must not post libellous, insulting, antagonistic, racist, aggressive or otherwise abusive remarks about any individual or company either within forum posts or the Direct Message (Private Conversation) system.

-- Must not be deliberately provocative or cause unnecessary arguments.
+- Must not be deliberately provocative or cause unnecessary arguments or otherwise troll on the forum.

 - Must not post swear words in such a way as to circumvent the forum's built in swear word removal system (including signatures).